Cluttering speech disorder was an area I felt unprepared to diagnose and treat when I started working in the schools.

 If they have trouble talking for a full minute, try using conversation starters you can find online or read my post about using animated short videos in speech therapy.
 I also find that it sometimes helps to either set a timer for one minute and let the student look at the timer while he or she talks, or let the student spin a fidget spinner and talk until it stops spinning.
 Read my article about using a fidget spinner in speech therapy for more information.

 Once we can identify cluttered speech, we work on decreasing it.
 I will have them try saying a sentence over again, without cluttering.
 During each session, I emphasize to them that we work on increasing our fluency so other people can understand us better.

-If you want to check out my cluttering pocket sized homework, you have two options.
-First, you can check it out by clicking on the picture below.
-There is a full preview available at my store.
+If you want to check out my cluttering pocket sized homework, there is a free preview available at my store.

 St. Louis, Kenneth & Schulte, K. (2011).
 Defining cluttering: The lowest common denominator.
 Cluttering: A handbook of research, intervention and education.
 233-253.

 Disclaimer:Tween Speech Therapy does not warrant or make any representations concerning the use, accuracy, reliability, or validity of the information in this publication.
 Consider your local, state and federal requirements when applying this information.